Blagoja Milevski

-Playing career

-Club
+Club career

 During his playing career he played with Red Star Belgrade, Iraklis, Trikala, Maribor, Pobeda, Paniliakos, Makedonija GjP, Ashdod, Cementarnica 55 and Vardar.

-International
+International career

 He played one match for the Macedonian national team in September 1998 against Egypt.

 Managerial career

-After retiring, he became a coach.
+After retiring, he became a manager.
 While coaching Vardar, he won the award attributed by the Football Federation of Macedonia as the best coach in 2013.
 On 18 September 2014, he was named coach of the Macedonian U21 team.

 On 11 May 2018 Milevski was signed to the Israeli Premier League club, F.C.
 Ashdod.

-After his return to the Macedonian U21 side, Milevski became the head coach of the senior Macedonian national team in September 2021.
+After his return to the Macedonian U21 side, Milevski became the head coach of the senior Macedonian national team in September 2021.His contract expired 30 November 2025.